typedb/typedb/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 };
 ```

-When adding rules such as those defined above with Graql, we simply use an `insert` statement, and load the rules, saved as a *.gql* file, into the knowledge base in a standard manner, much as for an schema.
+When adding rules such as those defined above with Graql, we simply use an `insert` statement, and load the rules, saved as a *.gql* file, into the knowledge base in a standard manner, much as for a schema.

 Defining the above rules in terms of predicates and assuming left-to-right directionality of the roles, we can summarise them in the implication form as: